zulip/zulip/templates/zerver/help/logging-in.md

 # Logging in

-By default, Zulip allows logging in via email/password as well as various social authentication providers like Google, GitHub, and GitLab.
+By default, Zulip allows logging in via email/password as well as various social authentication providers like Google, GitHub, GitLab, and Apple.

 Organization administrators can
 [add other authentication methods](/help/configure-authentication-methods),